 In 1969, Texas State Technical College established the first Laser Electro-Optics Technology (LET) program of its kind in the nation.
 Featuring lab equipment valued at more than \$40 million, students gets hands-on experience from knowledgeable and experienced staff to prepare for a challenging career as laser technicians in a variety of industries, from aerospace and homeland security, to engineering, environmental, chemical or manufacturing.

 TSTC's LET department offers a Photonics Technician certificate.
 After successfully completing this three semester certificate program, students will be award a Lab Technician Certificat.
-Students may continue in either the Laser Technology Specialization associate degree program or the Nanotechnology Specialization associate degree program.
+Students may continue in either the Laser or Nanotechnology associate degree programs.